-5. REASONS FOR THE OFFER, ESTIMATED NET PROCEEDS AND TOTAL EXPENSES
+REASONS FOR THE OFFER, ESTIMATED NET PROCEEDS AND TOTAL EXPENSES 5.

-(i) Reasons for the offer: [•] (See ["Use of Proceeds"] wording in Base Prospectus - if reasons for offer different from making profit and/or hedging certain risks exist, will need to include those reasons here.) (ii) Estimated net proceeds: [•] (If proceeds are intended for more than one use - will need to split out and present in order of priority.
-If proceeds insufficient to fund all proposed uses - state amount and sources of other funding.) (iii) Estimated total expenses: [•] YIEI LD (Fixed Rate Securities only) Indic ation of yield: [•] [The yield is calculated at the Issue Date on the basis of the Issue Price.
+(i) Reasons for the offer: [•]

+(See ["Use of Proceeds"] wording in Base Prospectus - if reasons for offer different from making profit and/or hedging certain risks exist, will need to include those reasons here.)

+Estimated net proceeds: [•]

+(If proceeds are intended for more than one use - will need to split out and present in order of priority.
+If proceeds insufficient to fund all proposed uses - state amount and sources of other funding.)

+6. YIELD (Fixed Rate Securities only)

+Indication of yield: [•]

+> [The yield is calculated at the Issue Date on the basis of the Issue Price.
 It is not an indication of future yield.]

+7. OPERATIONAL INFORMATION

+ISIN: [•] (i)

+[•] (ii) Common Code:

+[Not Applicable][•] (iii) CFI Code

+(iv) FSIN Code [Not Applicable][•]

+(If the CFI and/or FSIN is not required, requested or available, it/they should be specified to be "Not Applicable")

+Any clearing system(s) other than Euroclear Bank S.A./N.V. and Clearstream Banking S.A. and the relevant identification number(s):

+[Not Applicable/give name(s) and number(s)]

+(vi) Delivery: Delivery [against/free of] payment

+(vii) Name(s) and address(es) of initial

+Paying Agent(s):

-OPERATIONAL INFORMATION (i) ISIN: [•] (ii) Common Code: [•] (iii) CFI Code [Not Applicable][•] (iv) FSIN Code [Not Applicable][•] (If the CFI and/or FSIN is not required, requested or available, it/they should be specified to be "Not Applicable") (v) Any clearing system(s) other than Euroclear Bank S.A./N.V. and Clearstream Banking S.A. and the relevant identification number(s): [Not Applicable/give name(s) and number(s)] (vi) Delivery: Delivery [against/free of] payment (vii) Name(s) and address(es) of initial Paying Agent(s): [•] (viii) Names and addresses of additional Paying Agent(s) (if any): [•] (ix) Intended to be held in a manner which would allow Eurosystem [Yes.
-Note that the designation "yes" simply means that the Securities are intended upon issue to be deposited with one of the international central securities depositaries eligibility:
+- (viii) Names and addresses of additional Paying Agent(s) (if any): - [•] - (ix) Intended to be held in a manner which would allow Eurosystem eligibility:

-("ICSDs") as common safekeeper [(and registered in the name of a nominee of one of the ICSDs acting as common safekeeper,][include this text for registered Securities] and does not necessarily mean that the Securities will be recognised as eligible collateral for Eurosystem monetary policy and intra day credit operations by the Eurosystem either upon issue or at any or all times during their life.
+[Yes.
+Note that the designation "yes" simply means that the Securities are intended upon issue to be deposited with one of the international central securities depositaries ("ICSDs") as common safekeeper [(and registered in the name of a nominee of one of the ICSDs acting as common safekeeper,][include this text for registered Securities] and does not necessarily mean that the Securities will be recognised as eligible collateral for Eurosystem monetary policy and intra day credit operations by the Eurosystem either upon issue or at any or all times during their life.
 Such recognition will depend upon the ECB being satisfied that Eurosystem eligibility criteria have been met.] /